hanzy88/ckpt2ncnn/README.md

 2. Based the name of output node in xxx.pbtxt, run the follow cmd to finish the turn op:

-	python convert2pb.py
+	python pbtext2pb.py

 3. To visual or test the .pb files, run the follow cmds:

-	python pb2visual.py
-	python  pb2test.py
+	python tensorboardOfPb.py

 make sure the built .pb files can be tested successfully.

-And with the pb2Node.py, you can check  the node in the generated result.txt.
+And with the nodeOfPb.py, you can check  the node in the generated result.txt.
 The node also can be obtain by running the follow cmd based on the ckpt files:

-	python getNode.py
+	python nodeOfCkpt.py

 ## Third: Turn pb to the param and bin files for ncnn